Online meetings where you forget to turn on the mic and talk non‑stop – everyone’s been there, right?

 Step 4: Change the IP address in the Shortcuts

-After downloading the shortcuts, you need to replace the default IP address with your Mac’s IP.
+After downloading the shortcuts, you need to replace the default IP with your Mac’s IP.

 4.1.
 Edit the “Toggle Mic” Shortcut